-The constant desert wind is my companion in Namibia.
+The desert wind is a constant companion in Namibia.
 It comes and goes like clockwork, drying the air and lungs, sending up dust whirlwinds over the plains.
 But still there is life.

 From the campsite at Sesriem vehicles take visitors in to Sossusvlei, a salt and clay pan in the midst of the red dunes.
-It is hot, unbearably so, and walking becomes a struggle.
-I really think I am going to pass out in the heat.
+It is hot, unbearably so, and I found walking there a struggle.
+I really felt like I was going to pass out in the heat at one point.

-The famous dead trees twist artistically against the white salt pan but I have to wobble to the shade of a Camelthorn, one of the few leafy trees.
+The famous dead trees twist artistically against the white salt pan but I had to wobble to the shade of a Camelthorn, one of the few leafy trees.

-The conditions are much more bearable next morning for the ascent of Dune 45 (so-called simply because it is 45 kilometres past Sesriem).
-It is only 80 metres high but my feet sink into the soft sand as I hurry towards the summit for sunrise.
+The conditions were much more bearable next morning for the ascent of Dune 45 (so-called simply because it is 45 kilometres past Sesriem).
+It is only 80 metres high but my feet sank into the soft sand as I hurried towards the summit for sunrise.

 The first rays of light turn the grey dunes of Sesriem pink and the colour becomes warmer and warmer until at last they are in their full red glory again.
 And yes they really are this red – no colour-enhancement here!

-In the distance what looks like a rain shower moves across the ocean of sand, surreal in this desperately dry landscape.
+In the distance what looks like a rain shower moved across the ocean of sand, surreal in this desperately dry landscape.